 Legislation, Enforcement and Self-Regulation

-- Tightening regulations so that puppy sales are completed in the presence of the new owner – preventing online sales where prospective buyers have not seen the animal first.
+Puppy sales must be completed in the presence of the new owner – preventing online sales where prospective buyers have not seen the animal first.